-The AI first evaluates the geographic level requested.
+The Data Navigator first evaluates the geographic level requested.
 Some datasets support only certain geographies.
 For example, ACS 1-year estimates are available only for larger populations, while ACS 5-year estimates support all geographic levels, including census tracts and block groups.
-For small or detailed areas, the AI selects datasets that provide full coverage.
+For small or detailed areas, the Data Navigator selects datasets that provide full coverage.

-Next, the AI checks which datasets contain the required variables.
+Next, the Data Navigator checks which datasets contain the required variables.
 Many variables exist only in specific tables or only for certain years.
-If a variable is not available in a 1-year dataset, the AI automatically switches to a 5-year dataset or another appropriate source.
+If a variable is not available in a 1-year dataset, the Data Navigator automatically switches to a 5-year dataset or another appropriate source.

-If a year or multi-year comparison is requested, the AI selects datasets that support compatible timeframes and survey methodologies to ensure valid comparisons.
-For non-ACS topics such as crime, health, or environmental data, the AI selects relevant datasets from the broader Social Explorer Data Library.
+If a year or multi-year comparison is requested, the Data Navigator selects datasets that support compatible timeframes and survey methodologies to ensure valid comparisons.
+For non-ACS topics such as crime, health, or environmental data, the Data Navigator selects relevant datasets from the broader Social Explorer Data Library.

 Examples of Dataset Selection

-If a user asks for the population of Miami in 2020, the AI selects ACS 2020 5-year estimates for full city coverage.
-If a user compares median income between Los Angeles and New York in 2022, the AI uses the ACS 2022 1-year estimates when both cities qualify.
-For median income by census tract in Cook County, the AI selects ACS 5-year estimates because tract-level data is not available in 1-year datasets.
+If a user asks for the population of Miami in 2020, the Data Navigator selects ACS 2020 5-year estimates for full city coverage.
+If a user compares median income between Los Angeles and New York in 2022, the Data Navigator uses the ACS 2022 1-year estimates when both cities qualify.
+For median income by census tract in Cook County, the Data Navigator selects ACS 5-year estimates because tract-level data is not available in 1-year datasets.

 Fallback Logic and Transparency

-When the initially selected dataset cannot fulfill the request, the AI applies fallback rules.
+When the initially selected dataset cannot fulfill the request, the Data Navigator applies fallback rules.
 This may include switching from 1-year to 5-year data, adjusting the geographic level, selecting an alternative variable, or explaining why the request cannot be completed.

-Every AI response includes a Sources panel showing the dataset, table, variables, geography, and relevant methodology notes.
+Every Data Navigator response includes a Sources panel showing the dataset, table, variables, geography, and relevant methodology notes.
 This ensures complete transparency, allowing users to understand and verify how the dataset was selected.